Rhaetian Railway Ge 6/6 II: The Ge 6/6 ^{II} today

 After completion of the Bergell power station, the 700s were used predominantly to haul fast passenger trains on the Albula Railway.
 Since these duties were taken over by the Ge 4/4 ^{III} class, which was placed in service in 1993, the Ge 6/6 ^{II} has been found mainly at the head of goods trains on the whole of the Rhaetian Railway's core network (apart from the Arosa line).
 However, the 700s can still be seen hauling some passenger trains.

 Loco 701 carries the name of the Roman province of Raetia, which to this day has remained as a synonym for the Swiss province of Graubünden.
 Loco 702 bears the name Curia, which is the Latin name of the canton's capital city, Chur.
 The remaining locos, numbered 703–707, are named after major Graubünden municipalities, each situated at an end point of the core network.
 Adjacent to the name on every locomotive is the traffic number in white, along with the coat of arms of the applicable municipality (on loco 701, the Graubünden coat of arms).

 As for the future of the Ge 6/6 II class one locomotive is to be retained by Rhb Historic for preservation Loco 704 Davos for forseable future.

 In July 2020, locomotive 701 was the first locomotive of this series to be taken out of service, followed by locomotive 705 at the beginning of January 2021.
 On February 10, 2021, locomotive 701 was the first locomotive in Chur to be scrapped.
 In mid-May 2021, locomotive 705 was put into service again because locomotive 704 suffered major damage.
 Locomotive 706 was putting out of service after an engine failure, locomotive 703 after a minor fire and engine failure.
-On November 1, 2021, all other locomotives (702, 705, 707) were discarded and parked.
-Locomotive 704 was to be retained as an operational museum vehicle.
-Due to the poor condition of locomotive 704, the RhB ultimately decided to keep locomotive 707.
-It was transferred to Samedan on November 19, 2021 and is parked there in the depot without an operating license until further notice.
+On November 1, 2021, all other locomotives (702, 705, 707) were taken out of service.
+Locomotive 704 was to be preserved as an operational museum vehicle, however due to its poor condition, the RhB ultimately decided to keep locomotive 707 instead ,which was transferred to Samedan on November 19, 2021.
+Locomotive 702 were transferred into the Verkehrshaus Luzern in March 2023, but it should be in the future return to the RhB and being restored in its original condition, while all the other ones except 705 and 707 scrapped.